ANCIR/southafrica/README.md

 Information about all mines and their owners in RSA, which is part of the [directories](http://www.dmr.gov.za/publications/viewcategory/121-directories.html) published by the department.

 ## Exploring the data

-Let's check out the biggest mine owners in SA:
+Let's check out the people owning the largest number of mines in South Africa:

 ```sql
 SELECT mine_owner, COUNT(*) FROM sa_mines GROUP BY mine_owner  ORDER BY COUNT(*) DESC LIMIT 20;